trailofbits/pajaMAS/README.md

 # pajaMAS

 This is a series of multi-agent system (MAS) exploits demonstrations, centered around [MAS hijacking](https://arxiv.org/abs/2503.12188) (attacks that manipulate the control flow of a MAS).
-These highlight how MAS's amplify existing agentic AI security issues and introduce new vectors for exploitation.
+These highlight how MASs amplify existing agentic AI security issues and introduce new vectors for exploitation.

 **Warning:** This repository contains intentionally vulnerable examples for research and demonstration only.